 There is a lot of potential for blockchain applications in the Volkswagen Group, from maintenance, logistics and digital applications to specialized solutions such as tamper-proof odometer readings.
-“Blockchain technology also offers a lot of opportunities when it comes to self-driving vehicles.
-It can protect cars from hackers better than other technologies, and help with automatic payments at fueling stations or car washes,” explains Bartkowiak.
+“Blockchain is also rich in opportunities when it comes to autonomous vehicles.
+It can help to protect sensitive data from manipulation and enable the car to pay independently when charging the batteries or in the car wash,” explains Bartkowiak.

 How blockchains work